DAnikeyev/DKey.Algorithms/README.md

 Please note that violating most of the rules will result in unnecessary classes in submission.cs, but some might break the logic.

-## DKey.ContestTemplateBuilder
+### DKey.ContestTemplateBuilder
 DKey.ContestTemplateBuilder generates folder Contest{number} in DKey.CodeForces and fill it with 6 solution templates based on MultiSolver for Problems A-F.

+### DKey.ContestProcedure
+DKey.ContestProcedure creates submission file and launch Codeforces.Program.Main() simultaneously.
+Perfect for checking the test output or debugging right before submitting the solution.

-Thank you for using DKey.Algorithms!
+### Thank you for using DKey.Algorithms!
+### Contacts:
+**dmitry.anikeyev@gmail.com**